theMillenniumFalcon/useSpotify/README.md

-React hook for fetching information via Spotify API
+The useSpotify hook provides an easy way to interact with the Spotify API in your React applications.
+It allows you to search for tracks, manage playback, and access user's Spotify data.